boecklim/generate-arc-input/README.md

-# What is test-arc-client
+# What is generate-arc-input

-`test-arc-client` is a script for the creation of transactions to test ARC
+`generate-arc-input` is a script for the creation of transactions to test ARC.
+It holds also some helper functions to get information about transactions.

 # How to install
 Run